3D render of a penguin

 Performance is something which really does depend upon a detailed understanding of body mechanics.
 I wanted to release this course first, to ensure that students, in any future performance course, have a sufficient depth of body mechanics knowledge.

-Whilst it's likely that I'll reopen enrollment in 2026, no date has yet been set.
+Whilst it's likely that I'll reopen enrolment later in 2026, no date has yet been set.

-If you'd like to make real progress with improving your animation this year, now is the time to jump in!
+If you're eager to make real progress with improving your animation, now is the time to jump in!

 Good to know